 Emily Dickinson: Faith and Doubt in Conversation: An exploration of one of our greatest American poets, a woman whose struggles between faith and doubt are illustrated in her unforgettable poetry.

-What Great Writers Can Teach Us About Great Writing: Perhaps the greatest goal for any writer is not to make the bestseller list, but to create work that will be read for generations.
+Writing That Endures: Perhaps the greatest goal for any writer is not to make the bestseller list, but to create work that will be read for generations.
 Using writers like Jane Austen, G.K.
 Chesterton, Thomas Merton, John Donne, and others as our guides, we’ll explore what makes their writing so enduring, and how we might incorporate some of their methods and vision into our own writing.

 Freedom Train: Issues of social justice and the place of faith in the life of the oppressed are explored through African-American music, from the spiritual through jazz, popular music, and hip-hop.